EndPointCorp/end-point-blog/2013/08/07/buy-one-get-one-promotion-with-spree.html.md

 title: Buy One Get One Promotion with Spree
 ---

-Implementing a "Buy One, Get One Free" promotion in Spree requires implementation of a custom promotion action and appropriate use of existing promotion rules.
-This article implements the promotion by automatically adding and removing immutable "get one" line items whose price is zero and whose quantity always mirrors its paid "buy one" counterpart.
-Although written and tested with Spree's 1-3-stable branch, the core logic of this tutorial will work with any version of Spree.
+Implementing a “Buy One, Get One Free” promotion in Spree requires implementation of a custom promotion action and appropriate use of existing promotion rules.
+This article implements the promotion by automatically adding and removing immutable “get one” line items whose price is zero and whose quantity always mirrors its paid “buy one” counterpart.
+Although written and tested with Spree’s 1-3-stable branch, the core logic of this tutorial will work with any version of Spree.

-## Promotion Eligibility
+### Promotion Eligibility

 Begin by creating a new promotion using a meaningful name.
-Set the "event name" field to be "Order contents changed" so the promotion's actions are updated as the order is updated.
+Set the “event name” field to be “Order contents changed” so the promotion’s actions are updated as the order is updated.
 Save this new promotion, so we can then configure Rules and Actions.
-In the Rules section, select the "Product(s)" rule and click Add.
-Now choose the products you'd like to be eligible for your promotion.
-If you'd like to include broader sets such as entire taxonomies (and have implemented the custom promotion rules to do so), feel free to use them.
-When we implement the promotion action, you'll be able to make things work.
+In the Rules section, select the “Product(s)” rule and click Add.
+Now choose the products you’d like to be eligible for your promotion.
+If you’d like to include broader sets such as entire taxonomies (and have implemented the custom promotion rules to do so), feel free to use them.
+When we implement the promotion action, you’ll be able to make things work.

 You should now have a product rule that selects some subset of products eligible for your promotion.

-## Adding a Custom Promotion Action
+### Adding a Custom Promotion Action

-We'll now add a custom promotion action that will do the work of creating the free line items for each eligible paid line item.
+We’ll now add a custom promotion action that will do the work of creating the free line items for each eligible paid line item.
 Again, this implementation is specifically for the 1-3-stable branch, but the public interface for promotion actions has (amazingly) remained stable, and is supported from 0-7-0-stable all the way through 2-0-stable.

 First,
 we begin by doing [the
-basic wiring for creating a new promotion action](http://guides.spreecommerce.com/developer/promotions.html#registering-a-new-action).
+basic wiring for creating a new promotion action](https://web.archive.org/web/20140330103232/http://guides.spreecommerce.com/developer/promotions.html).
 As the guide instructs, create a new promotion class in a file.

 ```ruby